HR-Fahim/Spring-Boot-RESTful-API-Testing-With-Postman-API/README.md

 # About

-This tutorial demonstrates how to build a simple RESTful API using the Spring Boot framework, display the user data on an HTML page, and test it with Postman API.
+This demonstrates how to build a simple RESTful API using the Spring Boot framework, display the user data on an HTML page, and test it with Postman API.

 ## Prerequisites